-PROBLEM 3-20 Journal Entries; T-Accounts; Disposition of Underapplied or Overapplied Overhead; Income Statement
+PROBLEM 3-24 Journal Entries; T-Accounts; Disposition of Underapplied or Overapplied Overhead; Income Statement [LO3, LO4, LO5, LO6, LO7]

-Celestial Displays, Inc. puts together large-scale fireworks displays-primarily for celebrations sponsored by corporations and municipalities.
+Celestial Displays, Inc., puts together large-scale fireworks displays-primarily for Fourth of July celebrations sponsored by corporations and municipalities.
 The company assembles and orchestrates complex displays using pyrotechnic components purchased from suppliers throughout the world.
 The company has built a reputation for safety and for the awesome power and brilliance of its computer-controlled shows.
 Celestial Displays builds its own launch platforms and its own electronic controls.
 Because of the company's reputation, customers order shows up to a year in advance.
 Since each show is different in terms of duration and components used, Celestial Displays uses a job-order costing system.